KoStard/HermesCLI/README.md

 - Chat with a variety of AI models:
   - Claude (Anthropic)
-  - Bedrock Claude
   - Bedrock Claude 3.5
-  - Bedrock Opus
-  - Bedrock Mistral
   - Gemini (Google)
   - GPT-4 (OpenAI)
   - Ollama (Local models)
   - DeepSeek (DeepSeek AI)
+  - And many more...
 - File input support for context-aware conversations
 - Image inputs for supported models
+- URL input to read and pass to the LLM
 - Support for local models through Ollama integration
 - Ability to append or update files based on AI responses
 - Markdown rendering for formatted output
-- Raw output option for unformatted responses
-- Confirmation prompt to prevent unnecessary API calls
-- Autocomplete support for model selection
-- **NEW: Execute complex workflows defined in YAML files**
+- Execute complex workflows defined in YAML files
-- **NEW: Context extension feature for dynamic file inclusion in workflows**
+- Extension model to support custom context providers (e.g. custom parsers for different file formats, web pages, etc.)
+- Pipe the input into the LLM
+- Pipe the output from the LLM

 ## Installation